E-Commerce for small business

 - What types of customers will you attract?

 - How will these customers interact with your website, and how can you make your website promote that interaction?

-- How many sales do you expect to make each month?
+- How many sales do you expect to make each month from just your website?
 What additions would you like to add once you get going?

-Setting up a professional Web presence can be a big project and setting up an e-commerce system on top of that can be yet another big project.
+Setting up a professional Web presence with an e-commerce system can be a big project .
 Be sure to consult with professionals in this field who have experience in e-commerce, not just web design.